inslichtruecken/gpx/allgemein/installation.md

 ---
-layout: default
+layout: general-page
 title: Create your own Track Web Site
 ---

+LINK ZU ENGLISCHER VERSION

-## Clone this Github repository
+### Clone this Github repository

 First you need to get your own copy of this repository.
 Either Fork or clone this github repo [inslichtruecken/gpx](https://github.com/inslichtruecken/gpx).